bitplane/geo-dist/README.md

    per-country order creating a job for each one.
 Heavily CPU-bound so can be pushed to the cloud.
 Feel free to abort and continue as needed.
-7. For each region, it'll download the appropriate openrouteservice data file, spin up ors, then check distances for jobs that ran in that region.
+6. For each region, it'll download the appropriate openrouteservice data file, spin up ors, then check distances for jobs that ran in that region.
 This should take a couple of days.
    Issue here is RAM.
 The Europe file needs ~60GB.
 Need to fix this by breaking into smaller regions.
-9. Normalize the data for training
-10. export it
-11. Train the model
+7. Once this is complete, we need to do a second pass of node creation focused on hot spots.
+Then run step 8 again!
+8. tbc...

+Notes:

+* If you're on AWS you're gonna run out of space on your rootfs.
+Create a volume of about 200gb, use cfdisk to make tmpfs for /tmp as well as the volume for this repo.
+* current experiments are under ./notebooks - they'll be moved into the project main directory once thrashed out.

 ## openrouteservice notes